The Australian Property Institute is Australia’s peak body for property professionals.

 Applicants for other levels of membership are not required to complete a Risk Management Module, however, are welcome to undertake one.

-All API Members who undertake valuations of Australian property (intellectual, personal, real and leasehold property including plant and machinery) are required to hold a current Risk Management Module Completion Certificate from an API approved Risk Management Module.
+All API Certified Practising Valuer (CPV) and Residential Property Valuer (RPV) Members are required to hold a current Risk Management Module Completion Certificate from an API approved Risk Management Module.
 Risk Management Module Completion Certificates last for three years from 31 December in the year of completion.

 The number of parts which must be completed is determined by your previous completion of Risk Management Module: